Autodesk/hig/README.md

 HIG is Autodesk's unified design system, so we can build better products faster.

-HIG aims to provide implementations for the major platforms (web/native ios/native android/...) with one **shared interface.json** that makes sure all the different implementations are consistent across the platforms.
-To understand how we structured the HIG, please go and read our [interface.json](packages/interface/interface.json).

 ## Implementations
 Currently HIG has 2 implementations:
 - Vanilla html/css/javascript, see [packages/vanilla](packages/vanilla)